darrenklein/json-to-heroku-env/README.md

 # json-to-heroku-env
 > Set remote Heroku environment variables from local exported JSON data.

+> Upgrading from v1.X.X to v2.X.X?
+See the [upgrade guide]

 [json-to-heroku-env] is a simple script that can be used to set remote Heroku environment variables from exported JSON data in a local `.js` file.

 To use json-to-heroku-env, you must have the [Heroku CLI] installed and be logged in.